 - Sterilize the area with Betadine, or soak it in a solution of peroxide or Epsom salts and warm water.

 - Apply an antibiotic ointment or cream, coating the area.

 - Cover the bite with a sterile dressing.

 - Watch the bite area over the next two days for any signs of infection.

 Take Every Bite Seriously

 Never make the mistake of ignoring a bite wound.
-Cats, like all animals, carry bacteria in their mouths that can lead to infections.
-Make sure you clean the wound properly, cover it to prevent more bacteria from gaining entry, and call your family doctor about having the bite examined.
+Clean it properly and call your family doctor about having the bite examined.
 Getting bitten by a cat is a fairly common occurrence, but you still need to protect your health.